 How to Get to Murree

-By Road (From Islamabad): 1.5 hours’ drive via Murree Expressway
+By Road (From Islamabad): 1.5-hour drive via Murree Expressway

-By Air: 2 hours’ drive from Islamabad International Airport via the route of Murree Expressway and Kashmir Highway
+By Air: 2-hour drive from Islamabad International Airport via the route of Murree Expressway and Kashmir Highway

 How to Get to Malam Jabba

-By Road (From Swat): over 2 hours’ drive via Malam Jabba Road
+By Road (From Swat): Over a 2-hour drive via Malam Jabba Road

 How to Get to Kaghan Valley

-By Road (From Islamabad): Approx. 3 hours’ drive by taking the route of E-35 and Hazara Expressways
+By Road (From Islamabad): Approx. 3-hour drive by taking the route of E-35 and Hazara Expressways

 How to Get to Ziarat

-By Road (From Quetta): Almost 3 hours’ long drive via Ziarat Road
+By Road (From Quetta): Almost 3-hour drive via Ziarat Road

-By Air: Roughly more than 2 hours’ long drive via N-50 Highway and Ziarat Road
+By Air: Around 2-hour drive via N-50 Highway and Ziarat Road

-This was our pick of the best places to see snowfall in Pakistan.
-Share your experience with us if you have been to any of these holiday destinations by sending an email at email@example.com.
-We’d love to hear from you.
+Packing your bags already?
+It seems you liked our pick of the best places to see snowfall in Pakistan.
+Share your experience if you’ve already visited one of the aforementioned holiday destinations by dropping us an email at email@example.com.